Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 Online payment integration

-One of the things to consider before moving your business online is how to receive payment from your customers online.
+One of the things to consider before moving your business online is how to receive payments from your customers online.

-Selling a product or service and receiving payment online is never a difficult task.
+Selling a product or service and receiving payments from international customers could be difficult without a payment gateway.

-There are various online payment gateways that can help you receive payments from customers online and credit your local bank account.
+There are various ways to receive payments from foreign customers and credit your local bank account.

 The only issue is that without registering your business with CAC, you might not be able to achieve this task in Nigeria.